TheQwertiest/foo_spider_monkey_panel/README.md

 https://msdn.microsoft.com/library/ff974378.aspx#_ecmascript

-This requires you have IE9 installed.
+This requires you have at least IE9 installed.
 If you only have IE7/IE8, the standard `JScript` engine will be used.

 ___